HORT 1100 (AG 905)

 2 Credit Hours

-Principles of 2-cycle engine-powered devices used in the landscape industry.
-Includes 2-cycle engine function, use of technical literature, safe disassemble, repair and troubleshooting techniques.
+Introduces principles of 2-cycle engine-powered devices used in the landscape industry.
+Topics Include 2-cycle engine function, use of technical literature, disassembly, repair, and troubleshooting techniques.
+Credit cannot be earned for both AUTO 1151 and HORT 1151.
 (1 lecture hour, 2 lab hours)

 HORT 1152